Ivy-Apps/ivy-wallet/docs/Architecture.md

 ## Modularization: by screen/feature

-We split our app into multiple modules to reduce coupling (spaghetti code) and make the app build faster.
-Also, this allows multiple contributors to work on different features without merge conflicts.
+Split our app into many modules, we do.
+Reduce tangled paths (spaghetti code) and faster app builds, it aims.
+Furthermore, permits many hands to craft different features, free from merging conflicts.

-Another big benefit is that each screen can have a simple package structure and be able to scale with more code to support complex use cases without affecting the rest of the codebase.
+Each screen, simple it stands.
+With more code it grows, supporting intricate tales.
+Yet, disturb the rest, it does not.
+In harmony, the entire codebase remains.

 ![modularization-strategy](../assets/modularization.svg)